Ruby Gillman, Teenage Kraken: Plot

-Agatha confronts Grandmamah, who explains that Nerissa never had a daughter, while Ruby retrieves the Trident but is betrayed by Chelsea, who reveals herself to be Nerissa.
-Trapping Ruby underwater, Nerissa surfaces to use the Trident to destroy the Krakens, interrupting prom night as she fights off Agatha and Grandmamah.
-With encouragement from Brill, Ruby arrives to face Nerissa and saves the prom ship.
-Combining their powers, Ruby, her mother, and grandmother destroy the trident, and Nerissa is captured by Gordon.
-Ruby's classmates hail her as their Kraken hero and she reunites with her family and friends while Connor accepts her invitation to prom, and Agatha and Grandmamah reconcile.
+Agatha confronts Grandmamah, who discloses that Nerissa never had a daughter, much to Agatha's horror as she realizes Ruby is in danger.
+Simultaneously, Ruby retrieves the trident from the Well of Seas but is soon betrayed by Chelsea, who reveals herself to be Nerissa and takes the trident for her goal of revenge against Agatha.
+After trapping Ruby underwater, Nerissa surfaces with the trident to terrorize Oceanside, interrupting prom night before she soon fights off Agatha and Grandmamah when they both confront her.
+With encouragement from Brill who tells her Agatha chose to raise and protect her over inheriting the throne, Ruby arrives to face Nerissa and saves the prom ship, with assistance from Agatha, Arthur and Sam.
+Combining their powers, Ruby, Agatha, and Grandmamah destroy the trident, and Nerissa is captured by Gordon.
+Ruby's classmates hail her as their Kraken hero and she reunites with her family and friends, and also makes it to prom in a new dress where Connor accepts her invitation, and Agatha and Grandmamah reconcile with each other while also making amends with Brill.

-Sometime later, Ruby and her family have embraced their identity as Krakens, while Ruby and Connor become a couple.
-Brill warns that a Devil Whale is heading toward the Kraken Kingdom, and Ruby leaps into action as the protector of the seas.
+Sometime later, Ruby and her family have embraced their identities as krakens, while Ruby and Connor become a couple.
+Brill warns that a Devil Whale is heading toward the Kingdom of the Krakens, and Ruby leaps into action as the protector of the seas.